-1.2.
-Does your medical school curriculum address the relationship between extreme heat, health risks, and climate change?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered. Н and allergies.
-The learning objective states "discuss the impact of environmental factors, including climate change, on obstructive lung disease," and includes a link to an article by the Asthma and Allergy Foundation of America titled "Climate and Health."
+In a case based learning (CBL) session during Block 3B (Pulmonary block) at SKMC, a learning objective is devoted to exploring the impact of climate change on specific health risks including asthma and allergies.
+The learning objective focuses on the impact of environmental factors, including climate change, on obstructive lung disease, and includes a link to an article by the Asthma and Allergy Foundation of America titled "Climate and Health."
 This article explains how warmer temperatures due to climate change has caused longer allergy seasons, worsening air quality, and stronger airborne allergens with more allergy symptoms.
 The article and learning objective in this CBL address how extreme heat due to climate change has led to increased health risks and gives specific examples of worsening asthma and allergies.
 Ultimately, SKMC receives a score of 2 for briefly acknowledging this question in a course outside of lecture material but still as part of the required coursework.